Yashwitha-7/sleep-health-analysis/README.md

 - Documentation formatting and academic writing conventions
 - Code optimization and debugging support

 Claude served as a technical consultation resource similar to office hours or tutoring support.
+All conceptual framework decisions, data analysis interpretations, research insights, and academic content were developed independently by the author.

 ## License